 Among many other plugins, I always keep Duplicator in my WordPress tools kit.
 It can easily migrate WordPress sites from one server to another.
 Unlike other plugins, Duplicator provides a simple setup wizard for creating/exporting a backup.
-It scans the current server installation and warns if there is anything that should be taken care of before initializing the process.
+It scans the current server installation and warns if there is anything that you should take care of before initializing the process.

 I have been using Duplicator for a long time for transferring clients’ sites to their servers.
-It provides basic usage for free and that’s all most of us need.
-Once your site is ready to be migrated, create a backup following a simple wizard, and it will create two files.
+It provides basic usage for free, and that’s all most of us need.
+Once your site is ready to be migrated, create a backup following a simple wizard to create two files.

-The one file is the archive that contains all the site data and the other file is a PHP script that will export your site on a different server.
+The one file is the archive that contains all the site data, and the other file is a PHP script that will export your site to a different server.

-To run the PHP script, export the archive and the script on the webserver where you want to host the site and run it in the web browser.
-In the free version, Duplicator will export the site locally but with Duplicator Pro, it can support other cloud storage including, Amazon, Dropbox, Google Drive, OneDrive, FTP/SFTP, and more.
+To run the PHP script, export the archive and the script on the webserver to host the site and run it in the web browser.
+Duplicator will export the site locally in the free version, but with Duplicator Pro, it can support other cloud storage, including Amazon, Dropbox, Google Drive, OneDrive, FTP/SFTP, and more.